Psychotherapy in Birmingham:

 Ongoing Integration Between Sessions

-These structured reflections and exercises are used selectively to consolidate insight, stabilise new responses and deepen integration over time.
+These structured reflections and exercises are used selectively to consolidate insight, support new ways of responding and deepen integration over time.

 -